What’s the best log home stain & log sealer?

 The best exterior stain for log homes are oil or water-based products that saturate wood pores to prevent water penetration.
 They typically contain a drying oil or resin in a transparent or semitransparent stain.
 Advantages of penetrating stains over films are that they provide long-term water repellency, they don’t trap moisture in the wood, and they do not peel or blister.
 Natural oils (linseed and tung, for example) are initially very effective in stopping the absorption of water into wood, but tend to darken over time because they are a food for fungi.
 Buildings treated with natural oils and resins generally need extensive cleaning before reapplying the finish.

-Some of the newer water-based systems have synthetic oils and resins and they provide excellent water repellency and color retention.
+Some of the newer water-based systems are made with synthetic resins with added zinc to deter mildew growth and they provide excellent water repellency and color retention.
 One of the main advantages of synthetic resins is that unlike natural oils, they do not serve as a food for most biological growth, making future coats easier to apply.
 Penetrating finishes are ideal for use as a log sealer as they are easy to apply, easy to maintain, and won’t peel.
 Semi-transparent log home stains are by far the most popular finishes for the log home market.

 How Do You Stain a Log Home?